Diffusion Action Segmentation: Discussion

 \textbf{Limitation and Future Work.} One limitation of the proposed method is that its advantage on the small-scale dataset, GTEA, is not as significant as on large datasets.
 We speculate that it is more difficult to generatively learn the distribution of action sequences given only a few videos, which leads to a lower edit score.
-Note that this is not a problem on large datasets on which the model makes evident gains in terms of the edit score in Table~\ref{table:stoa}.
-A potential remedy on the small dataset is to replace the Gaussian noise in the diffusion process with some perturbations based on the statistics of actions, \eg, a transform towards the mean sequence obtained from the training set, to reduce the hypothesis space and thus the amount of data required.
-Future works can also combine the generation of frame-wise action sequences and segment-wise action transcripts jointly in our diffusion-based action segmentation.
+Note that this is not a problem on large datasets on which the model makes clear gains in terms of the edit score in Table~\ref{table:stoa}.
+Potential remedies on small data include model reassembly~\cite{yang2022deep} or replacing the Gaussian noise in the diffusion process with some perturbations based on the statistics of actions, \eg, transforming the distribution towards the mean sequence obtained from the training set, to reduce the hypothesis space and thus the amount of data required.
+Future works can also combine the generation of frame-wise action sequences and segment-wise ordered action lists jointly in our diffusion-based action segmentation.
 It is also promising to extend the current framework for unified action segmentation and action anticipation in the future since our generative framework is intuitively appropriate for the anticipation task.
-We share several other early attempts in the supplementary.
+We share other early attempts in the supplementary.